Welcome to

 Combating Burnout?

-Dr. Rita Saluja-Sharma, Head, Heart, Hands, LLC (Gaithersburg, MD)
+Dr. Ritu Saluja-Sharma, Head, Heart, Hands, LLC (Gaithersburg, MD)

 Discover a comprehensive and holistic approach to improving your well-being and combating burnout, based on the principles of Lifestyle Medicine and Positive Psychology.